 Once you know your yearly spending then multiply it by 25 and that gives you the pot you need to save and invest.

-So at £40k a year multiplied by 25 we need a portfolio of £1M invested.
+We spend £40k a year; so you just multiplied that by 25 to see that we need a portfolio of £1M invested to retire.

 We ended up crossing our FI number in 2018.
-This has created incredible opportunity and change in our lives.
+This has created incredible opportunity and changed our lives.
 Our first experiment after FI was coming to Hollywood to write a movie!
 You can read about that here or continue on learning about the maths behind retirement!